dmak/jaxb-xew-plugin/README.md

   - Comments → Enable line comment formatting: off
   - New Lines → Insert new line in empty anonymous class body: off
   - New Lines → Insert new line in empty block: off
+* TAB is used for alignment for XML/XSD/... files.

 #### Release procedure